Pop quiz! Pass and you can ride an e-bike in Arlington Heights

 Suburban Chicago Bicycling

-A source for the great trails and roads to ride a bicycle in Chicago's suburbs, and to learn about efforts to make bicycling easier there.
+Your one-stop source for the great trails and roads to ride a bicycle in Chicago's suburbs, and to learn about efforts to make bicycling and bicycling infrastructure better there.

 Read more from Suburban Chicago Bicycling